dvdn/Kanbasks/README.md

 ---

-Note : if you encounter denied permission problem, as docker php container runs with `www-data` apache user, you should give him rights to `data/data.json` file.
+Note : as this docker php container runs with `www-data` apache user, to avoid denied permissions problem you should give him rights to `data/data.json` file (or your custom one).
 For example :

-    sudo chown www-data:www-data data/data.json
+    sudo chown www-data:www-data data/*.json